 (If the link doesn’t work then just type my username into the ‘Search for friends’ bar on the app)

 Why you might resist subscribing to Duolingo Plus

 In my case, I resisted subscribing to Duolingo Plus for a long time.
 Several years to be exact.

 And make no mistake: Duolingo Plus is a very premium service.
-The monthly price is hefty, especially when you consider how solid a free membership already is.
+Unless you go for the Family Plan, it’s pretty expensive, especially when you consider how solid a free membership already is.

 But as we all know, the owl is persuasive, so eventually I gave in and subscribed.